 - Management is mostly about processes.

 - Management relies heavily on tangible and measurable capabilities such as effective planning; the use of organizational systems; and the use of appropriate communication methods.

 - Leadership involves many management skills, but generally as a secondary or background function of true leadership.
-Leadership instead relies most strongly on less tangible and less measurable things like trust, inspiration, attitude, decision-making, and personal character.
+It instead relies most strongly on less tangible and less measurable things like trust, inspiration, attitude, decision-making, and personal character.
 These are not processes or skills or even necessarily the result of experience.
-They are facets of humanity, and are enabled mainly by the leader's character and especially his/her emotional reserves.
+They are facets of humanity and are enabled mainly by the leader's character and especially his/her emotional reserves.

 Good leadership depends on attitudinal qualities, not management processes.

-Humanity is a way to describe these qualities, because this reflects the leader's vital relationship with people.
+Humanity is a way to describe these qualities because this reflects the leader's vital relationship with people.

 Qualities critical for a leader's relationship with his/her people are quite different to conventional skills and processes:

 People with these sort of behaviours and attitudes tend to attract followers.
 Followers are naturally drawn to people who exhibit strength and can inspire belief in others.
 These qualities tend to produce a charismatic effect.
-Charisma tends to result from effective leadership and the qualities which enable effective leadership.
+Charisma tends to result from effective leadership and the qualities which enable that.
 Charisma is by itself no guarantee of effective leadership.